 Configuring the virtual Ethernet port:

 One of the advantages of the USB SharkTap is that you can have virtual Ethernet port dedicated to network sniffing, rather than reconfiguring a port sometimes used for other purposes.
 The following two setting are not absolutely necessary, but are recommended.
 The first setting minimizes the number of packets your PC will attempt to transmit over the virtual port.
 The SharkTap will not route any packets sent from your PC to the Network ports, but Wireshark will still show these packets, which can clutter up a capture.
 The second setting enables jumbo packets, which is necessary if you are sniffing a link with jumbo packets.
+The 3rd setting shows how to avoid having VLAN tags stripped, so you can see them in Wireshark.

 LINUX: On Linux, we recommend that you simply don’t assign an IP to the virtual port.
 ‘Jumbo packet’ is enabled on Linux by changing the MTU.
 Example: sudo ifconfig usb0 mtu 4088